yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

     emb = extractor.get_embeddings(batch['image'].to(device)).detach().cpu()
     all_emb=torch.cat([all_emb,emb],dim=0)
 ```
-Then I choose feature index 10 (out of 512) and display top 10 images with highest value
+Then I choose feature index 10 (out of 512) and display the top 10 images with highest value

 ```python
 def display_best_images(feature_index):